 - Is the purchase of seed stock (nursery transplants) eligible for use of grant funds for a SustAg project?

 - Because seed is eligible as a supply, a seedling or the common method of planting a certain type of plant needed to conduct the project will be eligible.
-Bare root flowers, fruit tree stock, and grape and blueberry cuttings/runners/starter plants are eligible and have been funded in the past for the amount needed to conduct the research or demonstration project.
+Bare root flowers, fruit tree stock, and grape and blueberry cuttings or starter plants are eligible and have been funded in the past for the amount needed to conduct the research or demonstration project.

-- Note: Funding the planting of a significant part of an orchard or field of flowers to start a new business or expand your current business will not be allowed.
+- Note: Funding the planting of a significant part of an orchard or field of flowers to start a new business or expand your current business is not allowed.

 - Because seed is eligible as a supply, a seedling or the common method of planting a certain type of plant needed to conduct the project will be eligible.
-Bare root flowers, fruit tree stock, and grape and blueberry cuttings/runners/starter plants are eligible and have been funded in the past for the amount needed to conduct the research or demonstration project.
+Bare root flowers, fruit tree stock, and grape and blueberry cuttings or starter plants are eligible and have been funded in the past for the amount needed to conduct the research or demonstration project.

-- I would like further explanation of what is eligible as labor costs “beyond normal farming operations”.
-Would the labor for “normal farming operations” include the planting and care of the plants and the setting up of the components in this study?
+- I would like further explanation of what is eligible as labor costs “beyond normal farming operations.”

 - Example: You farm a total of 10 acres but one acre is involved with the grant project; you should only include your time spent tending the one acre as your reimbursed labor.